yoga & mindfulness

 I cannot promise mindfulness will make scales any easier, make you more bendy, make your nerves disappear or make your vibrato sound like Pavarotti.
 It’s not a cure.
 It’s a tool.
 I like to call it my tool of awareness.
 When there is awareness then can come the next slow step of compassion.
 Compassion for ourselves and others and accepting that we are all doing the best we can with what we know.

-In her live classes and mini-videos Claire will support our students with techniques and tools to help re-align their posture, support their body, and calm nerves that can arise from performance-related anxiety associated with concerts and exams.
-All students will have free access to these live classes.
-Claire's accessible mini-videos will be shared on our facebook page benefitting both our students and the wider music community.
+Claire supports our students through her regular Mindful Moments mini-videos on our Facebook page where she shares techniques and tools to help re-align their posture, support their body, and calm nerves that can arise from performance-related anxiety associated with concerts and exams.
+Claire's accessible videos benefit both our students and the wider music community.

 Claire is a Functional Yoga teacher.
 The core of her approach is helping students to experience and recognise that every 'body' is different and responds uniquely to particular movement and postures.
 Specialising in Restorative, Slow Flow and Yin Yoga, Claire teaches with 'body awareness' - a key aspect of practising functionally and helping people to establish a better relationship to their body by 'listening to' and respecting what their body needs.
 She has a passion for human anatomy, the impact of habitual patterns on people’s bodies and everyday life, and how a functional practice can help people to develop more harmony between their bodies and daily activities.
 Mindfulness is woven into her practice, to help people cope with modern-day pressures, their resulting emotions, and to foster ‘inner-awareness’ - a better connection to the person within.